vdesabou/alfred-spotify-mini-player/docs/_posts/articles/2017-01-17-customization.md

     * `clipboard_current_track_track_text`: `#NowPlaying {track_name} by {artist_name} {url}`

 * You can ignore *unplayable* tracks (which are represented by default with symbol 🚫) by setting variable `ignore_unplayable_tracks`to 1.
 An example is if you have disabled explicit lyrics in Spotify desktop, but you still want to be able to play those tracks with the workflow.

+* You can opt-out for anonymous metrics collection (the workflow is collecting completely anonymous metrics to better understand how users are using it.
+Graphs are available [here](https://alfred-spotify-mini-player.com/stats/)) by setting variable `disable_anonymous_metrics` to 1.